 Semi-Major and Semi-Minor Axis

 It does not matter what units the two radii are given in as the eccentricity is unitless.
 As an example, what is the eccentricity of a circle?
 Since a circle has constant radius, we must have that making the eccentricity .
-An ellipse will have a eccentricity from up to (but not including) .
+An ellipse will have an eccentricity from up to (but not including) .
 What kind of orbits we get for even higher eccentricities, we will come back to shortly.
-Ellipses with different eccentricities are shown in Figure 2.
+Ellipses with different eccentricities are shown in figure 2.

 Now we have found the first three parameters describing the orbit and the satellite position in it.
 The following expression